reactjs/react.dev/beta/src/pages/learn/rendering-lists.md

 </article>
 ```

 A haiku only contains three lines, but your solution should work with any number of lines.
-Note that `<hr />` elements only appear *betweeen* the `<p>` elements, not in the beginning or the end!
+Note that `<hr />` elements only appear *between* the `<p>` elements, not in the beginning or the end!

 <Sandpack>